 Specific legacy: A particular item to be used or sold by the beneficiary

-Residuary legacy: Part, or all, of your estate after debts, funeral costs, pecuniary and specific legacies that have been dealt with
+Residuary legacy: Part, or all, of the residue of your estate after debts, funeral costs, pecuniary and specific legacies have been dealt with

-If you are worried about providing for your family but don’t want to turn your back on your favorite causes, ask your advisor about a reversionary legacy, which allows you to leave assets to a named individual for their lifetime while deciding who should benefit after they have passed away.
+If you are worried about providing for your family but don’t want to turn your back on your favourite causes, ask your solicitor about a reversionary legacy, which allows you to leave assets to a named individual for their lifetime while deciding who should benefit after they have passed away.

 If you would like to remember us in your will, here is some suggested wording for your solicitor: